Platformatory/blog/_posts/2024-07-24-Use-OAuth-OIDC-to-Authenticate-to-Confluent-Cloud.md

 ---
 layout: post
-title:  "Migrating Zookeeper to Kraft"
+title:  "Seamless Authentication to Confluent Cloud Using OAuth/OIDC with Okta as Identity Provider"
-categories: [Kafka Migration, Kafka Architecture, KRaft, Distributed Systems]
+categories: [Kafka Architecture, Distributed Systems, Security]
-teaser: Ready to simplify your Kafka setup?
-Discover why moving from ZooKeeper to KRaft could be a game-changer for your infrastructure.
-This guide walks you through each step of the migration process, from retrieving your cluster ID to completing the transition.
-Unlock the benefits of KRaft and streamline your Kafka management today!
+teaser: Want to streamline your Kafka authentication?
+Learn how to effortlessly integrate Confluent Cloud with OAuth/OIDC using Okta as your identity provider.
+This guide covers everything you need to set up secure and seamless authentication, ensuring smooth access to your Kafka resources.
+Discover the power of modern authentication and simplify your Kafka management today!
 author: Shivaprakash
 image: assets/blog-images/oauth-oidc-blog/openid.jpg
 toc: true